Loading...

 Search result in Find Any File

-Restore archive from TimeMachine
+Restore Archive from TimeMachine

 The easiest way to fix corruption is to restore the archive from your TimeMachine.
 Select the archive in Finder and enter TimeMachine.
 Go back in the timeline on the right side.